 About a year ago, I became a member of Stitch Fix.
 I love the concept of having a personal shopper who sends me clothes and accessories based on my specific preferences.
 I enjoy receiving their quality items delivered to my home with the option to keep what I like and return what I do not without any penalty.
 Stitch Fix offers customers free shipping and free returns, which takes away any risk of trying the service.
 The one factor that I am not a fan of is their $20 styling fee per order.
 While Stitch Fix applies the $20 towards any purchase, there are plenty of times that I do not buy items in my package and therefore incur a cost with nothing to show for it.
 I started to second guess whether or not to continue my membership given the cost and lack of other price plan options, or so I thought.

 My friends and family members tried Stitch Fix having heard about the service from me and are now repeat purchasers.
 I am thrilled to have introduced them to Stitch Fix, yet I am surprised and disappointed with the company for the fact that my referrals are receiving benefits (i.e. no styling fee) that are better than what I get.
 When calling customer care to request the same offer, I was told “no” by the representative.
 I tried explaining the obvious to her.
 The company would not have received incremental revenue if it had not been for my recommendations and endorsements.
 I should not even have to ask for the best deal never mind “fight” for it.

 Since that conversation went nowhere, I contacted customer care another time in hopes that a different representative would empathize with my situation.
 Once again, my request was denied.
 She explained that it was not possible for me to get the same “no fee” plan, as their system identifies which customers get the new offer and all others have to wait.
-Her answer made me even angrier.
-From that point on, Stitch Fix lost me as a brand advocate.
+Her answer made me even angrier, and had me questioning whether I wanted to continue being a customer.

 Lessons Learned For Those Who Care About DoingCXRight: